 A polycarbonate conservatory roof does not look as contemporary as a glass roof but can offer some benefits.
 The opaque nature of it means that the sun shines a little less brightly through it.
-The polycarbonate roof options are all more cost-effective in the short term than the glass or solid roof options but may cost more in the long run.
+The polycarbonate roof options are all more cost-effective in the short term than efficient glass or solid roof options but may cost more in the long run.

-Before making a decision, either way, consider your budget and ALL of the available options carefully as this will help you to settle on a solution that provides maximum enjoyment.
+Before making a decision about a conservatory roof replacement, consider your budget and all of the available options carefully as this will help you to settle on a solution that provides maximum enjoyment.

 Nice People to do Business With.

 There is no pressure or obligation when you speak to us.
 Your home improvement purchase is important and we value your business.
 We treat you with respect by offering the advice that is right for you and your home.
 We are fair and straightforward with our quotations.
 No artificially inflated prices to show false discounts - Guaranteed.
 You can find out more about us here.